Debt to Income Ratio

 Your ratio of debt to income is a formula lenders use to determine how much money can be used for your monthly home loan payment after you have met your other monthly debt payments.

-For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+In general, conventional loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt together.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
 For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Qualification Calculator.
+If you want to run your own numbers, feel free to use our superb Mortgage Loan Pre-Qualifying Calculator.

 Don't forget these are only guidelines.
-We will be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.
+We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.

 Abbey Mortgage can answer questions about these ratios and many others.
-Give us a call at 352-369-4200.
+Call us: 3523694200.